unnatural-proofs/unnatural-proofs.github.io/_posts/2018-10-20-quantum-vs-classical.md

 $$
 </div>

 **Update:** See [this comment](https://twitter.com/quantum_aram/status/1053732821553033216) by [@quantum_aram](https://twitter.com/quantum_aram).
-(I modified the wording of the post to reflect that this is what *I* think.
-As mentioned in the comment, Bravyi et al. *proved* that a class of quantum circuits are better than a class of classical circuits at a certain problem.
-I was only trying to point out the caveats in their result, not disputing the result!
-(I am not that crazy!!))
+I modified the wording of the post to reflect that this is what *I* think.
+As mentioned in the comment, it is wholly possible that there exist people for whom computation means constant-depth computation and problem means relational problem, and for them the result of Bravyi et al. unconditionally shows that quantum computers are better than classical computers.

 I really don't like to rant about the press good results receive because the results themselves are great---but the way traditional press is interpreting this is insane.